Inviting first-time scouts to a Live mission

 3. Invite participants

-You can add participants to your Live mission mission manually by using the “Invites” tab on the Setup page.
+You can add participants to your Live mission manually by using the “Participants” tab on the Setup page.
 Here, you’ll be able to write a custom invitation message to be sent to your scouts along with the instructions for accessing the mission on dscout.

 Click “Add scouts,” then choose “Manual” in the dialogue box that pops up.
 Adding scouts manually is simple.
 You’ll enter them in the text area by the formula First Name, Last Name (or initial), and Email.
 Alternatively, you can upload a CSV document of your list of scouts following the same formula (don't use header rows).

 Once you click the "Launch" button, you'll see a list of the scouts you've invited, along with their invite status on the Scout Management page.
-Your scouts will also be sent an invite email from firstname.lastname@example.org that includes your custom invite message and a button to take them to a unique page where they can set their password, log in, and accept their mission.
+Your scouts will also be sent an invite email from firstname.lastname@example.org that includes your custom invite message and a link to take them to a unique page where they can set their password, log in, and accept their mission.